Are Women More Prone to Anxiety?

 Stress and anxiety in women are higher than in men due to several reasons.
 From puberty until about age 50, women are twice as likely as men to experience anxiety disorders, often starting earlier in life.

-What are the 5 common anxiety symptoms in women?
+What are the 5 common symptoms of anxiety in women

 Five common anxiety symptoms in women are: